defngub/defngub/README.md

 - 👨‍💻 Currently working as a freelance developer.
 - :books: Learning everything about frontend and ackend technologies.
 - 🌱 Vegetarian and vegan cuisine lover.
-- :trophy: 2021 Goals: contribute and publish more open source projects.
+- :trophy: 2021 Goals: finish everything I have pending and publish more open source projects.
 - :dart: Wasting my time to save other people's time.

 ## Spotify Playing